Introduction

 Note Redmi 11 Pro+ 5G (Mondial)

-Couleurs: Graphite Gray, Blanc polaire, Atlantic Blue.
+Couleurs: Gris graphite, Blanc polaire, Atlantic Blue.

 Note Redmi 11 Série (China Edition)